 What other discoveries is Albert Einstein noted for?

 Albert Einstein laid much of the foundation for modern physics.
 Some other of his discoveries include:

 Photons - In 1905 Einstein came up with the concept that light is made up of particles called photons.
-Most scientists of his day didn't agree, but later experiments in 1919 showed this to be the case.
+Most scientists of his day didn't agree, but later experiments showed this to be the case.
 This became an important discovery for many branches of science and he was awarded the Nobel Prize for Physics in 1921.

 Bose-Einstein Condensate - Together with another scientist, Satyendra Bose, Einstien discovered another state of matter.
 Sort of like liquid or gas or solid states.
 Today this discovery is used in cool stuff like lasers and superconductors.

 Albert Einstein Photo by Unknown